truenas/middleware/docs/userguide/index.rst

 Before you can create a snapshot, you need to have an existing ZFS volume.
 How to create a volume is described in ZFS Volume Manager.

-To create a periodic snapshot task, click Storage → Periodic Snapshot Tasks → Add Periodic Snapshot which will open the screen shown in Figure 8.2a.
+To create a periodic snapshot task, click :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot` which will open the screen shown in
+Figure 8.2a.
 Table 8.2a summarizes the fields in this screen.

-.. note:: if you just need a one-time snapshot, instead use Storage → Volumes → View Volumes and click the Create Snapshot button for the volume or dataset that you wish to snapshot.
+.. note:: if you just need a one-time snapshot, instead use :menuselection:`Storage --> Volumes --> View Volumes` and click the "Create Snapshot" button for the volume or dataset that you wish to snapshot.

 **Figure 8.2a: Creating a ZFS Periodic Snapshot**